-Note: In the stream_settings (-gpu) section of the file, you will find settings common to all video streams.
+Note: In the stream\settings-gpu section of the file, you will find general settings for all video streams.
+The settings in this section work for both CPU and GPU configuration.
 Settings of a particular stream, passed in a job, have priority over those in the configuration file (see Jobs).